tjkoifoly/MVTextInputScroller/README.md

 Features
 -------------------------------------------------------
 - Automatically aligns the currently selected input field to the center of the visible screen area not covered by the keyboard.
 - Support for interface rotation.
-If an input field is active when the interface rotation changes, it is automatically adjusted.
+If an input field is active when the interface orientation changes, it is automatically adjusted.
 - Support for non-fullscreen presented view controllers such as UIModalPresentationPageSheet and UIModalPresentationFormSheet.
 - Supports keyboards with input accessory views.
 - Simple to use API.